Catan, Clean Energy, and Code: Can You Prove That Wind Farm Actually Generated Electricity?

 Rob Davis

-Rob Davis tells the stories of pioneering people, ideas, and organizations and helps accelerate the nation’s transition to use of clean and renewable energy.
-Davis’ work has been covered in National Geographic, the New York Times, Wall Street Journal, Huffington Post, Martha Stewart, and Wired; referenced in the 25th anniversary edition of Trivial Pursuit; and included in the permanent collection of the Smithsonian’s National Museum of American History.
-Previously, Davis helped emerging artists reach national audiences, launched technology start-ups, and created the international crowdsourced campaign celebrating version 1.0 of the Firefox web browser.
+I tell the stories of pioneering people, ideas, and organizations and helps accelerate the nation’s transition to use of clean and renewable energy.
+My work has been covered in National Geographic, the New York Times, Wall Street Journal, and Wired; referenced in the 25th anniversary edition of Trivial Pursuit; and included in the permanent collection of the Smithsonian’s National Museum of American History.

 John Peacock